The Breed Report ·Siberian Husky ·2026

 5What are common Husky skin problems?

-Huskies are prone to zinc-responsive dermatosis (crusty lesions around nose, eyes, paws), general allergies, follicular dysplasia (coat loss), and pemphigus (autoimmune skin disease).
-Zinc deficiency alone affects 10% of the breed.
+Zinc-responsive dermatosis (crusty lesions), general allergies, follicular dysplasia (coat loss), and pemphigus (autoimmune).
+Zinc deficiency affects 10% of the breed.
 Allergies cost $1,000-$4,000/year to manage.
-The challenge: any early vet note about skin issues creates a pre-existing condition that insurers use to deny all future skin-related claims.
+Problem: any early vet note triggers pre-existing condition exclusions for all future skin claims.

 6How much does pet insurance cost for a Siberian Husky?